Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Visualization and Evaluation Tools

 These values capture how strongly the dominant principal component $t_1$ aligns with each composite considered separately.
 Because the utility and risk composites may themselves be correlated, separate correlations can overstate the overall alignment.
 We therefore also consider a joint model in which $t_1$ is regressed on both composites simultaneously

 The coefficient of determination $R^2$ from this regression expresses the total fraction of variance in the component scores that is explained jointly by the two composites.
 Thus, while $\rho_{t_1,U}$ and $\rho_{t_1,R}$ describe individual associations, $R^2$ provides a single summary of joint alignment.

-For interpretation we report three sets of results: \begin{enumerate} \item the proportion of variance in the measures explained by the first principal component (from the PCA output); \item the individual correlations $\rho_{t_1,U}$ and $\rho_{t_1,R}$, together with their squared values $\rho_{t_1,U}^2$ and $\rho_{t_1,R}^2$, which indicate the proportion of variance in each composite accounted for by the component scores; \item the coefficient of determination $R^2$ from the joint regression, which provides a single summary measure of how well the component scores are aligned with the two composites taken together.
-A large $R^2$ indicates that PC1 is well captured by the utility and risk composites, whereas a small $R^2$ signals that other patterns (e.g. method-specific effects or dataset baselines) are driving the component.
-This helps clarify what PC1 represents and whether it can be treated as a single summary axis. \end{enumerate}
+For interpretation we report three sets of results: \begin{enumerate} \item the proportion of variance in the measures explained by the first principal component (from the PCA output); \item the individual correlations $\rho_{t_1,U}$ and $\rho_{t_1,R}$, together with their squared values $\rho_{t_1,U}^2$ and $\rho_{t_1,R}^2$, which indicate the proportion of variance in each composite accounted for by the component scores; \item the coefficient of determination $R^2$ from the joint regression, summarizing the total fraction of variance in PC1 explained jointly by both composites -- clarifying whether PC1 can be interpreted as a single risk--utility summary axis or whether other patterns dominate. \end{enumerate}

-Caveats are that this approach relies on linear correlation and assumes that the risk and utility composites meaningfully capture the underlying constructs.
-When a PC shows a clear association with risk or utility -- regardless of sign -- it can be interpreted as capturing a general risk–utility contrast.
-If such alignment is weak or absent, additional components can be examined to identify secondary or dataset-specific patterns.
-Otherwise, the PCA is interpreted descriptively, with loadings indicating which measures contribute most to the observed structure.
+This approach has three caveats: it relies on linear correlation, the composites $U$ and $R$ are themselves averages of subsets of the variables that produced the principal components, so a high $R^2$ partly reflects this structural overlap rather than providing independent validation, and it assumes that the mean composites meaningfully capture the underlying risk and utility constructs.
+When alignment is weak or absent, additional components can be examined for secondary or dataset-specific patterns; if none show clear alignment, the PCA is interpreted descriptively via its loadings.

-\textit{Compare anonymization approaches across multiple datasets:} When multiple datasets are anonymized (e.g., to compare the performance of different SDGs across datasets), each point in the biplot represents a dataset–anonymization method pair.
-The biplot then separates datasets and positions anonymization approaches.
-With a small amount of anonymization approaches, we can show per-dataset centroids with ellipses/convex hulls to display uncertainty.
-This complements joint PCA, alignment, and blockwise PCA (see following section) for multi-dataset comparisons.
+Applying this framework to our EU-SILC data, Table~\ref{tab:alignment_eusilc} shows that the first principal component (PC1) correlates strongly with both the utility composite ($\rho = 0.86$) and the risk composite ($\rho = 0.95$).
+The linear regression yielded $R^{2} = 0.97$, indicating that PC1 is almost entirely explained by the two composites.
+This reflects the inherent risk-utility trade-off: methods that achieve higher utility tend to simultaneously exhibit higher risk, causing both constructs to align along the same dominant axis.